openstack-archive/sahara/doc/source/userdoc/features.rst

 Neutron and Nova Network support
 --------------------------------
 OpenStack Cluster may use Nova Network or Neutron as a networking service.
-Savanna supports both, but when deployed, a special configuration for networking should be set explicitly.
-By default Savanna will behave as if Nova Network is used.
+Sahara supports both, but when deployed, a special configuration for networking should be set explicitly.
+By default Sahara will behave as if Nova Network is used.
-If OpenStack Cluster uses Neutron, then ``use_neutron`` option should be set to ``True`` in Savanna configuration file.
+If OpenStack Cluster uses Neutron, then ``use_neutron`` option should be set to ``True`` in Sahara configuration file.
 In addition, if the OpenStack Cluster supports network namespaces, set the ``use_namespaces`` option to ``True``

 .. sourcecode:: cfg